-- 1. DECIDE WHAT TIME OF DAY YOU WANT TO TAKE YOUR PILL. - It is important to take it at about the same time every day. - 2.
-LOOK AT YOUR PILL PACK:
+- 1 DECIDE WHAT TIME OF DAY YOU WANT TO TAKE YOUR PILL - It is important to take it at about the same time every day.

-The pill pack has 21 light orange "active" pills (with hormones) to take for 3 weeks, followed by 1 week of green "reminder" pills (without hormones).
+2. LOOK AT YOUR PILL PACK.
+The pill pack has 21 "active" pills (with hormones) to take for 3 weeks.
+This is followed by 1 week of "reminder" green pills (without hormones).